 Our ICEraQ micro-modular system and ICEtank modular liquid-cooled “data centers in a box” have helped many customers build out data centers for up to 50% less than traditional alternatives.

 What’s more, these installations continue delivering significant cost savings on energy and maintenance.
 They also provide a lower Total Cost of Ownership (TCO), and serve as an excellent long-term return on investment.

 There’s also some confusion between single – and two-phase immersion cooling, the latter of which is more complicated, hence more expensive.
 FYI, GRC helped pioneer the simpler (and less costly) single-phase immersion cooling approach for data centers.

-It is 100% safe.
 GRC systems use a clear, odorless, non-toxic coolant called ElectroSafe™.
 ElectroSafe is a high-performance synthetic blend with 1,200x the heat retention capacity of air by volume.
 It offers exceptional, low-cost cooling for data center servers.

 The coolant does not evaporate, readily ignite, is not reactive with water, and is also very stable, even when exposed to flame.